 Back to basics: Comparing investment styles

-Money market funds and CD’s are super-safe investments.
-CD’s usually guarantee a yield (averaging 0.54% in October 2014); money market returns hover around 2-3% but almost never lose money.
+Money market funds and CDs are super-safe investments.
+CDs usually guarantee a yield (averaging 0.52% for one-year CDs in October 2019); money market returns hover in the low single digits but almost never lose money.
 Bonds are one step closer to risk: While they perform better than stocks during bear markets, they have much lower returns during boom years (think 5-6% for long-term government bonds).
 Finally, stocks are the most aggressive investment.
 Since 1990, the S&P 500 (considered a good indicator of U.S. stocks overall) varied wildly, from gaining 34% in 1995 to losing 38% in 2008.

 There’s variation within these two groups – for example, a swing-for-the-fences aggressive portfolio may feature high-growth, small-cap stocks, while a less risky aggressive portfolio may focus more on blue-chip stocks.
 And finally, a balanced portfolio is – you guessed it – a balance between conservative and aggressive mindsets.

 So what do conservative, balanced, and aggressive returns look like?
 Vanguard took a look at the annual returns of all three groups from 1926 through 2018.
 Here’s a summary of their findings:

 |Portfolio type||Avg. return||Best return||Worst return||Years with loss (out of 93)|